 Round Two Wines is a newish label in Napa Valley, but from a vintner who is certainly not new to Napa.
 Winemaker and owner Dennis Johns is as local as it gets in the Napa Valley.
 He and his wife Adele both grew up in St. Helena and went to St. Helena High School.
 Dennis spent his entire career making wine in the Napa Valley.
 Not being formally educated in wine making at a university, Dennis has blazed his own path and wine making philosophy over the decades – some of his techniques are fairly unique.

 As he recalls, “I needed a job”, not necessarily in the wine industry; his first job was at Hanns Kornell Champagne Cellars doing disgorging work for this sparkling wine producer.
 He asked for a raise and was let go, so he started stopping by a secretary’s office at Sterling Vineyards weekly, asking about work.
-Finally she introduced him to Ric Forman (the head winemaker at Sterling Vineyards at the time) but unfortunately Ric did not have any work in the winery.
+Finally, she introduced him to Ric Forman (the head winemaker at Sterling Vineyards at the time) but unfortunately Ric did not have any work in the winery.
 Eventually persistence paid off and Ric offered him a job driving a forklift moving barrels around – fortunately this turned into additional hours in the cellar and also led to some hospitality and marketing work.

 Leaving Sterling Dennis moved nearby to St. Clement where he apprenticed under Chuck Ortman (winemaker at St. Clement Winery).
 Chuck was also not formally educated in wine making but his apprenticeship was with one of Napa’s wine making legends, Joe Heitz of Heitz Cellar.
-Dennis was quick to learn and Chuck assigned him primary wine making duties within one year.
+Dennis was quick to learn, and Chuck assigned him primary wine making duties within one year.

-Ultimately Dennis founded white Cottage Winery on Howell Mountain – prior to purchasing land he had told his his real estate agent to notify him of small properties – perhaps fixer uppers.
+Ultimately Dennis founded white Cottage Winery on Howell Mountain – prior to purchasing land he had told his real estate agent to notify him of small properties – perhaps fixer uppers.
 She invited him to see a property but left out an important statistic: the property was 62 acres.
-Despite the larger size, Dennis and Adele purchased the property in 1989; it used to be part of a 5,000 acre ranch.
+Despite the larger size, Dennis and Adele purchased the property in 1989; it used to be part of a 5,000-acre ranch.
 Ultimately Dennis oversaw development of this to 28 acres of vines before selling.
 After selling white Cottage Ranch he purchased the nearby Red Lake Vineyard, (made two vintages) and then sold that vineyard.

-A three year non compete clause kept him from selling wine commercially but not from making it.
+A three year non-compete clause kept him from selling wine commercially but not from making it.
 The first vintage of Round Two Wines was 2009.
 Dennis cannot stay away from the beautiful terroir of Howell Mountain; he and Adele purchased acreage near Cade Winery and tend to their Viewridge vineyards, an acre and a half of Cabernet Sauvignon vines – the first vintage from this property will be small and from 2016.

 Dennis has made a lot of wine during his career but remains true to the types of wines he makes and select vineyard sources.
 He is a strong believer in the philosophy that wines are grown not made and is perfectly happy staying under the radar (does not submit his wines for review).
 He wants to present consumers with wines that “refresh and stimulate the palate” – so you could easily taste through a lineup of his wines starting from red and moving through the whites – and your palate would still be able to pick out the lighter nuances of his white wines (no palate fatigue).

-In addition his wines are meant to be enjoyed with food.
+In addition, his wines are meant to be enjoyed with food.
 He says, “both food and wine are meant to stimulate each other – take a bite or a sip and want more”.
 There is a rhythm between the two that he doesn’t always see with highly stylized wines these days including those that are high in alcohol.
 He wants great wines to not overwhelm you but as he says, simply “whelm” you.

 The 2012 Round Two Chardonnay does not go through any malolactic fermentation.
 His oak program for this wine utilizes barrels with fine grained tannins.
-He wants oak that will enhance the impression of fruit in his wines rather then compete.
+He wants oak that will enhance the impression of fruit in his wines rather than compete.
 Some of this wine is also fermented in stainless tanks.
 He maintains an aggressive stirring regiment – up to 4x a week trying to keep the lees suspended in the wine.
 This builds flavor and weight into the wine.

-Out of more than 1,100 Napa Valley based wineries/producers we have met with and reviewed to date, Dennis is the first one who has told us he puts “ice cubes” into his wine during fermentation.
+Out of more than 1,100 Napa Valley based wineries/producers we have met with and reviewed to date; Dennis is the first one who has told us he puts “ice cubes” into his wine during fermentation.
 What he means by this is he freezes the grape juice before it starts fermentation as regular sized ice cubes.
-When fermentation is nearly complete he adds this addition of sugar (food) into wine and the fermentation is prolonged as a result.
+When fermentation is nearly complete, he adds this addition of sugar (food) into wine and the fermentation is prolonged as a result.
 He desires an enhanced phenolic development of flavor (and also aromatics) without the influence of what can be sometimes astringent oak tannins.

 As a side note, we have noticed this unpleasant oak tannin characteristic mostly on the finish of select white wines – especially dessert wines.